punkish/punkish/entries/S/SH/SHA/Sharing-v-Privacy/Summary-Findings/index.md

 .right-column[
 **Minimum Viable Dataset:** The least amount of data that, if shared, would benefit research

-**Social Contract:** creates a trusted environment for research
-- a patient's obligation to share data
-- a researcher's obligation to use data properly
+**Social Contract:** creates a trusted environment for research through a patient's obligation to share data *and* a researcher's obligation to use data properly

 ]